patrickhulce/third-party-web/README.md

 1. Edit `all-observed-domains-query.sql` to query the correct month's HTTPArchive run.
 1. Run `all-observed-domains-query.sql` in BigQuery.
-1. Download the results and check them in at `data/YYYY-MM-01-observed-domains.json` (run `node bin/convert-linedelimited-json.js data/YYYY-MM-01-observed-domains.json` on it to convert from BigQuery line-delimited to JSON).
+1. Download the results and check them in at `data/YYYY-MM-01-observed-domains.json`.
-1. Run `yarn build` to regenerate the latest canonical domain mapping.
-1. Create a new table in `lighthouse-infrastructure.third_party_web` BigQuery table of the format `YYYY_MM_01` with the csv in `dist/domain-map.csv` with three columns `domain`, `canonicalDomain`, and `category`.
 1. Edit `bootup-time-scripting.partial.sql` to query the correct month's HTTPArchive run.
 1. Run `origin-query.generated.sql` in BigQuery.
 1. Download the results and check them in at `data/YYYY-MM-01-origin-scripting.json`.
+1. Run `yarn build` to regenerate the latest canonical domain mapping.
+1. Create a new table in `lighthouse-infrastructure.third_party_web` BigQuery table of the format `YYYY_MM_01` with the csv in `dist/domain-map.csv` with three columns `domain`, `canonicalDomain`, and `category`.
+1. Edit `bootup-time-scripting.partial.sql` to join on the table you just created.
 1. Run `yarn build` to regenerate the queries.
 1. Run `entity-per-page.generated.sql` in BigQuery.
 1. Download the results and check them in at `data/YYYY-MM-01-entity-scripting.json`.
+1. Run `web-almanac-all-observed-domains-identification.sql` in BigQuery.
+1. Save the results to a BigQuery table `YYYY_MM_01_all_observed_domains`.

 ### Updating this README